-You can start offsetting Social Security taxes for the calendar quarter that begins after you file your income tax return along with the R&D tax credit form containing the payroll tax credit election.
+You can start offsetting Social Security taxes for the calendar quarter that begins after you file your income tax return containing the R&D tax credit form with the payroll tax credit election.

 Businesses are required to pay 6.2% of each employee’s salary up to $137,700 as Social Security tax.
 This is reported once a quarter on Form 941 – Q1’s Social Security taxes are reported in April, Q2’s Social Security taxes are reported in July, Q3’s Social Security taxes are reported in October, and Q4’s Social Security taxes are reported in January.